RyandeKlerk05/-SDA-_Group4/README.md

    - You can click on the files and folders to view the documents.
    - By clicking on the EDIT button, you can make changes to the file.
 Once you are done finish by clicking 'commit changes' and enter a short message explaining your changes.
-   - On the main repo page, you can make new files, or upload from you pc directly to the repo.
+   - On the main repo page, you can click on the 'add file' button to make new files, or upload from you pc directly to the repo.
 Afterwards, you just need to leave a commit message.

 3. Tech support:
    - If there are any issues with editing/uploading files, try to contact Ryan on telegram.